tomayac/blogccasion/posts/2020/01/progressive-enhancement-in-the-age-of-fugu-apis.md

 ---
 layout: layouts/post.njk
-title: "Progressive Enhancement In the Age of Fugu APIs"
+title: 'Progressive Enhancement In the Age of Fugu APIs'
-author: "Thomas Steiner"
+author: 'Thomas Steiner'
-date: "2020-01-23T13:44:57"
+date: '2020-01-23T13:44:57'
 permalink: 2020/01/23/progressive-enhancement-in-the-age-of-fugu-apis/index.html
 tags:
   - Technical
 ---

 Back in March 2003, [Nick Finck](http://nickfinck.com/) and [Steven Champeon](https://twitter.com/schampeo) stunned the web design world with the concept of
 [progressive enhancement](http://hesketh.com/publications/inclusive_web_design_for_the_future/):

-> Rather than hoping for graceful degradation, [progressive enhancement] builds documents for the least capable or differently capable devices first, then moves on to enhance those documents with separate logic for presentation, in ways that don't place an undue burden on baseline devices but which allow a richer experience for those users with modern graphical browser software.
+> Rather than hoping for graceful degradation, [progressive enhancement] builds documents
+> for the least capable or differently capable devices first,
+> then moves on to enhance those documents with separate logic for presentation,
+> in ways that don't place an undue burden on baseline devices
+> but which allow a richer experience for those users with modern graphical browser software.

-While in *2003*, progressive enhancement was mostly about using *presentational* features like at the time modern CSS properties, unobtrusive JavaScript for improved usability, and even nowadays basic things like Scalable Vector Graphics;
+While in _2003_, progressive enhancement was mostly about using _presentational_ features like at the time modern CSS properties, unobtrusive JavaScript for improved usability, and even nowadays basic things like Scalable Vector Graphics;
-I see progressive enhancement in *2020* as being about using new *functional* browser capabilities.
+I see progressive enhancement in _2020_ as being about using new _functional_ browser capabilities.

 ## Sometimes we agree to disagree

 Feature support for core JavaScript language features by major browsers is great.
 Kangax' [ECMAScript 2016+ compatibility table](https://kangax.github.io/compat-table/es2016plus/)
 is almost all green, and browser vendors generally agree and are quick to implement.
-In contrast, there is less agreement on what we colloquially call *Fugu 🐡* features.
+In contrast, there is less agreement on what we colloquially call _Fugu 🐡_ features.
 In [Project Fugu](https://developers.google.com/web/updates/capabilities),
 our objective is the following:

-> Enable web apps to do anything native apps can, by exposing the capabilities of native platforms to the web platform, while maintaining user security, privacy, trust, and other core tenets of the web.
+> Enable web apps to do anything native apps can,
+> by exposing the capabilities of native platforms to the web platform,
+> while maintaining user security, privacy, trust, and other core tenets of the web.

 You can see all the capabilities we want to tackle in the context of the project by having a look at our [Fugu API tracker](https://goo.gle/fugu-api-tracker).